stevengregory/servicenow-style-guide/README.md

 [ESLint](https://eslint.org/) helps you find and fix problems with your JavaScript code.
 Use it to lint your code.
 Why?

-* increases code quality
+* Increases code quality
-* makes code more consistent
+* Makes code more consistent
-* enforces best practices & patterns of development
+* Enforces best practices & patterns of development
-* helps catch bugs
+* Helps catch bugs

 **[Back to top](#table-of-contents)**